joebew42/poker_hands_elixir/README.md

+# DOING

+- Tell which HandRank is higher between two

 # TODO

+- Look at `HandRank` module.
+Probably there are some function that might be moved to `Cards`
 - What about starting from the assumption that the cards are sorted by rank ?
-- Compare between two HandRank
 - Add the Player that has a Name and an Hand
 - Write an acceptance test
 - Write down my reflections as a blog